 The most important stuff has been extracted from the suitcase.
-I’ve had a cup of tea (there’s a packet of PG Tips here?).
-And taken a wander outside without following the commands of Google Maps around each corner or dragging my suitcase behind me.
+I’ve had a cup of tea (there’s a packet of PG Tips here?) wandered outside – without following the commands of an electronic map around each corner or dragging my suitcase behind me.
 I find a statue of a friendly chap playing what looks to me like a tambourine.
 He seems ever so jolly.

 It feels like someone caring put together this place.
 Someone with an eye for detail.
 There are random bits of coloured tiles mashed together.
 It is beautiful.
 Floral decorations accentuate balconies and I can’t help but think that Cairo could learn a lot from the brightly coloured shutters.

 I like shutters.
 Places with sunshine have shutters.
 It’s a promising sign.